willwang0202/imsystem.app/README.md

 - The user problem or workflow.
 - The change you want to see.
 - Why it would improve iM System.

-Please keep requests focused on the public app experience rather than internal technical design.